docmudkipz/makeanim/README.md

 it will return an error

 Windows users, drag and drop your flie onto the .bat file or double click it.

+Big thanks to Zes in the thread for dropping tips on how to improve these!